SmartResponse-Framework/SmartResponse.Framework/CONTRIBUTING.md

 After you submit a PR, Project maintainers and contributors will review and discuss your changes, and provide constructive feedback.
 Once reviewed successfully, your PR will be merged into the `development` branch.

+## Commits

+> Golen Rule: One change, one commit

+- Commits should be atmomic.
+- An atomic change is an indivisible change — it can succeed entirely or it can fail entirely, but it cannot partly succeed.
+- The change should represent a piece of functionality that can be replayed over and over against a specific set of premises.
+- A change should be able to be reverted (git-revert) and not cause any side effects or conflicts in other parts of the system other than the one that is being reverted.

+## Pull Requests

+> Golden Rule: One pull request, one concern

+- A Pull Request represents a way to deliver value to the application in the form of a set of changes that **together form a high-level concern**
+- Pull Requests should address a single concern, should be atomic, changing only that which is required to address the topic.
+- Pull Requests should not change things that are not directly concerned with the functionality that is being addressed.
+- If changes such as whitespace, typo fixes, variable renaming, and the like are not related to the topic of the PR, they should be done in a different one.

 ## Coding Conventions

 For detailed information on code style and conventions, please review the [CODESTYLE.txt](https://github.com/LogRhythm-Tools/LogRhythm.Tools/issues) file.